GuardSmart 111 – Top 5 Machine Guarding Problems

 Every year more than 18,000 workers in the United States and 2,500 workers in Canada, operating or maintaining industrial machinery, suffer amputations, crushed fingers and other traumatic injuries as a result of machine-related incidents.
-While these injuries vary greatly, the majority of cases do have one thing in common: the injury was largely preventable if machine safeguarding had been in place.
-Unfortunately though, many employers either do not install machine guarding on their equipment or they simply do not do it correctly.
+While these injuries vary greatly, the majority of cases do have one thing in common: it was possible to prevent the injury if machine safeguarding had been in place.
+Unfortunately, though, many employers either do not install machine guarding on their equipment or they simply do not do it correctly.
 According to Liftsafe, there are five serious machine guarding problems that you may encounter.

 - Lack of understanding of Machine Guarding Requirements